 There are four categories of abuse; physical abuse, emotional abuse, sexual abuse and neglect.
 Teachers, staff and volunteers in school are well placed to observe any physical, emotional or behavioural signs which indicate that a child may have additional needs or be at risk of or suffering significant harm.
-The relationships between staff, pupils, parents/carers and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or school staff being alerted to concerns.

 All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 Children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.
-The relationships between staff, pupils, parents/carers and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or school staff being alerted to concerns.
+The relationships between staff, students, parents/carers and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or school staff being alerted to concerns.

-- Harm means ill-treatment or impairment of health and development, including, for example, impairment suffered from seeing or hearing the ill-treatment of another; - Development means physical, intellectual, emotional, social or behavioural development; - Health includes physical and mental health; - Ill-treatment includes sexual abuse and other forms of ill-treatment which are not physical. - Abuse and Neglect are forms of maltreatment.
+- Harm means ill-treatment or impairment of health and development, including, for example, impairment suffered from seeing or hearing the ill-treatment of another; - Development means physical, intellectual, emotional, social or behavioural development;

+- Health includes physical and mental health; - Ill-treatment includes sexual abuse and other forms of ill-treatment which are not physical. - Abuse and Neglect are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting, by those known to them, or, more rarely, by a stranger.
 They may be abused by an adult or adults, another child, children or young people.